postman-open-technologies/lifecycle/README.md

 - **PDF** - Create a one sheet PDF that can be easily shared with anyone via email or link.

 This process will continue to evolve as we move forward with more blueprints.
 This set of instructions is designed to focus on fleshing out as many blueprints as possible, providing areas and elements for each, but then iterating upon actions and other links, videos, and resources with future versions--we will shift the process as we progress.

+I'd like to see more scheduling and distribution as part of this, but just focusing on creating as many blueprints, and supporting blog, vidoes, and other content.